cef62/design-system-coverage-jsday-2025/slides.md

 # Design System Visual Coverage

-A story of how to measure the impact of your design system in production!
+A story of how we measure the impact of our design systems in production!

 <div class="abs-br m-6 text-xl">
   <a href="https://github.com/xxxxx" target="_blank" class="slidev-icon-btn">